ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

   id: '2'
 }) }}

-## Bulk multi-file upload
+## Bulk file upload

 <img src="/public/images/patterns/upload-file-bulk.png">

-### When to use the bulk multi-file upload pattern
+### When to use the bulk file upload pattern

-Bulk file uploading lets users upload files quickly which can be better for frequently used interfaces like case working systems.
+The bulk file upload patterns lets users upload files quickly which can be better for frequently used interfaces like case working systems.

-### When not to use the bulk multi-file upload pattern
+### When not to use the bulk file upload pattern

 Do not use this pattern for citizen facing services or users with low digital literacy.
 You should use the stepped single file (or multi-file) upload pattern in these cases.

-### How the bulk multi-file upload pattern works
+### How the bulk file upload pattern works

-The bulk multi-file upload pattern works by letting users select multiple files at a time—either with the native file picker or by dragging and dropping them onto the dropzone.
+The bulk file upload pattern works by letting users select multiple files at a time—either with the native file picker or by dragging and dropping them onto the dropzone.

 Once files are selected or dropped, files are uploaded immediately using AJAX.
 For each dropped file, upload progress is shown in real time underneath the dropzone.